reduxjs/redux-toolkit/docs/usage/migrating-rtk-2.md

 ### Next.js Setup Guide

 We now have a docs page that covers [how to set up Redux properly with Next.js](https://redux.js.org/usage/nextjs).
 We've seen a lot of questions around using Redux, Next, and the App Router together, and this guide should help provide advice.

-(At this time, the Next.js `with-redux` example is still showing outdated patterns - we're going to file a PR shortly to update that to match our docs guide.)
+The [Next.js `with-redux` example](https://github.com/vercel/next.js/tree/canary/examples/with-redux) has been updated to match that guide.

 ## Overriding dependencies